Increased checkout completion by 29%

 4 months

-Long load times when users left the cart to go back to the shopping journey.
+Long load times when users left entered or left the checkout

 Strategy

-Through brainstorming with stakeholders, we introduced a side cart that could be opened at any time, giving users the opportunity to check and adjust the contents of their cart without leaving the shopping journey.
+Through brainstorming with stakeholders and looking at competitors, we introduced a side cart that could be opened at any time, giving users the opportunity to check and adjust the contents of their cart without leaving the shopping journey.
 So they could move to checkout only when their decision was made.

-The shopping flow - Add to cart to checkout
+The shopping flow - From add to cart to checkout

-The shopping flow - Add to cart to checkout
+The shopping flow - From add to cart to checkout

 Side cart - Desktop and mobile